zahrakaabi/chat_app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Status : Not completed

 ## What i learned while building this project :

-React Routing - React context API - Chat Engine - Social authentification (firebase)
+React Routing - React context API - Social authentification (firebase)

 ## How to use this project :